Why is it important to learn to cope with stress?

-Coping usually involves adjusting to or tolerating negative events or realities while attempting to maintain your positive self-image and emotional equilibrium.
+Coping usually involves adjusting to or tolerating negative events or realities while you try to keep your positive self-image and emotional equilibrium.
 Coping occurs in the context of life changes that are perceived to be stressful.
 Psychological stress is usually associated with negative life changes, such as losing a job or loved one.
-However, because all changes require some sort of adaptation, even positive changes, such as getting married or having a child, can be stressful.
+However, all changes require some sort of adaptation.
+Even positive changes — such as getting married or having a child — can be stressful.

 Changes are stressful because changes require us to adjust and to adapt.
-Experiencing too many changes within a brief time period often creates a perception that we are not in control of important events.
+Experiencing too many changes within a brief time period often creates the idea that we aren't in control of events.
 This perception contributes to low self-esteem and may even contribute to the development of anxiety or depression.
-In some cases, physical illnesses may develop or be exacerbated when a person's capacity to adapt to change is overwhelmed by too much change.
+In some cases, physical illnesses may develop or get worse when a person's capacity to adapt to change is overwhelmed by too much change.

-Coping involves adjusting to unusual demands, or stressors, and thus requires the mobilization of greater effort and the use of greater energy than is required by the daily routines of life.
+Coping involves adjusting to unusual demands, or stressors.
+This requires giving a greater effort and using greater energy than what's needed in the daily routines of life.
 Prolonged mobilization of effort can contribute to elevated levels of stress-related hormones and to eventual physical breakdown and illness.

-Stressors that require coping may be acute, such as a change in residence or onset of marital problems.
-Stressors also occur that are of longer duration, such as chronic pain, chronic illness, or enduring financial problems.
+Stressors that require coping may be acute, like moving to a new home or experiencing the onset of marriage problems.
+Stressors also occur that are of longer duration, such as chronic pain, chronic illness or long-lasting financial problems.

-The effect of many acute stressors that occur within a relatively brief period of time may be cumulative and profound.
-Thus, the individual who experiences a marital separation, the death of an aging parent, and a change in his or her job within a brief period of time may find himself or herself struggling to adjust to maintain his or her physical and emotional health.
+The effect of many acute stressors that come within a relatively brief period of time may be cumulative and profound.
+Those who experience a marital separation, the death of an aging parent and a change in job within a brief period of time may struggle to maintain their physical and emotional health.

 What are some common coping strategies?